tjcarney89/swift-LocationTrivia-DataStoreRelationships-lab-ios-0217/README.md

 }
 ```

-Here we create a new class called `DataStore`.
+Here we create a instance of a class called `DataStore`.
 By marking the class as `final`, we ensure it can't be modified or subclassed.
 Next, we create a constant called `sharedInstance` and assign it an instance of `DataStore`.
 The `()` following `DataStore` automatically calls the initializer on the following line.
 Setting `sharedInstance` as `static` prevents its methods from being overridden.
-Declaring it as a constant by using `let` guarantees that only this particular instance of `DataStore` will ever occupy `sharedInstance`.
+Declaring it as a constant by using `let` guarantees that only this particular instance of `DataStore` will ever occupy `sharedInstance`, no matter how many times `sharedInstance` is called throughout the life of the application.

 When an instance of a class is created with `let`, its variable properties can still be changed, even though the instance itself is fixed.